Using the Tomato Harvest: Salsa!

 Home canned foods can last a long time but are usually best if consumed within a year to 18 months of canning.

-Posted on August 24, 2012, in Uncategorized and tagged food storage, prepping, salsa, tomatoes.
+Posted on August 24, 2012, in canning, food storage, preparedness, recipes, skills and tagged canning, diy, food storage, gardening, homemade, preparedness, prepping, salsa, tomatoes.
 Bookmark the permalink.
 Leave a comment.

 Leave a comment